-Method: This concept scoping study was conducted in two phases; the first was a systematic review of the literature and the second part was local data analysis.
+Methods: This concept scoping study was conducted in two phases; the first was a systematic review of the literature, and the second part was local data analysis.
 Statistical analysis was performed using RevMan® V.5.3 (Cochrane Community).

-Findings: Patient who received multidisciplinary collaborative care showed significantly reduced major adverse cardiac outcomes in patients with cardiovascular diseases.
+Results: Patients who received multidisciplinary collaborative care showed significantly reduced major adverse cardiac outcomes in patients with cardiovascular diseases.
 They also demonstrated higher rates of self-reported remission of depression.
-The review also showed end point mortality after PCI was associated with patients having depression.
-Local population data showed that 26% of heart failure patients had mental ill health comorbidity, however only 12% had a formal diagnosis recorded.
+The review also showed endpoint mortality after PCI was associated with patients having depression.
+Local population data showed that 26% of heart failure patients had mental ill health comorbidity, however, only 12% had a formal diagnosis recorded.

 Conclusion: Depression is associated with poor cardiac outcomes in patients with coronary artery disease.
 It is widespread in patients with cardiovascular disease and must be screened for throughout the management plan.